-Scott C. about 6 years ago from New Castle, Indiana, USA
+Scott C. over 6 years ago from New Castle, Indiana, USA

 I am from Chicago and saw your billboard on the highway to Indiana.
 I had tears in my eyes when I saw it.
 Excellent work, keep it up please.

-Chris S. about 6 years ago from Chicago, Illinois, USA
+Chris S. over 6 years ago from Chicago, Illinois, USA

 I appreciate his work.

-Johnson about 6 years ago from Moshi, Tanzania
+Johnson over 6 years ago from Moshi, Tanzania

 This incredible man made a better life possible for all of us.
 Though he suffered mightily from depression, he did not let it defeat him.
 In doing the right thing, he helped this nation endure.
 An admirable man and an excellent choice.
 Thank you.

-Pat F. about 6 years ago from New Jersey, USA
+Pat F. over 6 years ago from New Jersey, USA

 I first started taking note of your billboards around Los Angeles about a year ago.
 To me, they cut through A LOT of clutter.
 While achieving things I thought I never would, low self esteem and self doubt kind of dulls them.
 However, your billboards helps bring back some of the shine.

-Eric J. about 6 years ago from Laguna Niguel, California USA
+Eric J. over 6 years ago from Laguna Niguel, California USA

 A friend of mine gave a site and from there I went to your site-FBL.
 One thing led to the other and so on, now I have landed on the billboard page.
 Very interesting and inspiring—"more so than any other thing.
 Abraham Lincoln has ever been my hero and from him I have learnt that through persistence one can achieve whatever he desires.

-Adeyinka A. about 6 years ago from Lagos, Nigeria.
+Adeyinka A. over 6 years ago from Lagos, Nigeria.